-Where did you go to school?
+Where did you go to college?

 What did you study?

-Julia: My undergraduate major was in French Language and Literature, with a minor in Education.
-I also took a wide range of courses in a lot of different disciplines: psychology, theater, English, American Studies, sociology.
+My undergraduate major was in French Language and Literature, with a minor in Education.
+I also took a wide range of courses in a lot of different disciplines: psychology, theater, English, American studies, sociology.
 My master’s degree was focused on the arts in education, at Lesley’s Creative Arts in Learning program.

 What was your favorite thing about college?